 Marketing standards in the hop sector

-EU proposes update of marketing standards and certification for hop products
+EU updates marketing standards and certification for hop products

-Draft Commission Delegated Regulation supplementing Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards the marketing standards in the hop sector and repealing Commission Regulation (EC) No 1850/2006; and Annexes [download]
+Commission Delegated Regulation (EU) 2024/602 of 14 December 2023 supplementing Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards the marketing standards in the hop sector and repealing Commission Regulation (EC) No 1850/2006; and Annexes [download]

-Draft Commission Implementing Regulation laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards the certification of hops and hop products and related controls; and Annexes [download]
+Commission Implementing Regulation (EU) 2024/601 of 14 December 2023 laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council as regards the certification of hops and hop products and related controls; and Annexes [download]

 Update

-The European Commission has proposed revisions to the marketing standards for hops and hop products, simplifying the existing standards and updating them to reflect changes in related legislation.
-These changes have no implications for hops exported from non-EU countries.
+The European Commission revised the marketing standards for hops and hop products, simplifying the existing standards and updating them to reflect changes in related legislation.

 Impacted Products